24c02/saycheese/README.md

 # Say Cheese

-> WARNING!!
-This project is a work in progress

-Say Cheese is a (hopeful) You Ship We Ship program focused on creating games and programs that can fit inside a single QR code.
+Say Cheese is a You Ship We Ship program focused on creating games and programs that can fit inside a single QR code.

 The QR code standard is a collection of many different versions,